iCliniq Logo

 Stage 4: Precancer or Cancer occurs as a consequence of multiple years of severe reflux left untreated.
 This may create a pre-cancerous disorder known as Barrett’s esophagus.

-Omeprazole is utilized to manage the harm from GERD in grown-ups and kids.
-Prescription Omeprazole allows the esophagus to cure and control additional harm to the esophagus in grown-ups and kids with GERD.
+Omeprazole is utilized to manage the harm from GERD in adults and children.
+Prescription Omeprazole allows the esophagus to heal and control additional harm to the esophagus in adults and children with GERD.
 Omeprazole is utilized to control certain diseases with more acid in the stomach.

 In order to cure the more prolonged episodes of frequent heartburn, proton pump inhibitors (PPIs) are commonly suggested.